HubertHuckevoll/pcgeos/Library/Trans/Text/Markdown/tests/README.md

 result with expected.txt; the UTF-8 fixture must retain supported characters and preserve unmatched Markdown delimiters.

+Import torture.md for a visual boundary test.
+It covers supported syntax, delimiter and prefix edge cases, and intentionally unsupported nested blocks, tables, fences, HTML, and extensions.
+It is not a golden-output fixture.
+Its last three probe lines are exactly 2042, 2043, and 2044 ASCII characters; the first two should import and the last should report TE_IMPORT_ERROR.

 To test malformed UTF-8, create invalid-utf8.md from invalid-utf8.hex as raw bytes.
 It contains c3 28, which must import as ?( without aborting.